 You may choose to complete a minor related to your major.
 For example, if you major in chemistry you will already have a head start on a math minor, because the chemistry degree requires a lot of math.

 Alternatively, you might choose to minor in an area that, combined with your major, gives you insight into an area you'd like to explore further in your career or in graduate or professional school.
 For example, you might major in environmental studies and minor in political science, then plan to go to law school and later specialize in environmental law.
 Or you might major in psychology and minor in music, then go on for further training in music therapy.

 Or you might choose to minor in a subject completely unrelated to your major; this is completely legitimate, too.
-For example, if you major in mechanical engineering but are fascinated by the theatre, you might decide to minor in drama.
+For example, if you major in mechanical engineering but are fascinated by the visual arts, you might decide to minor in Art History.